sksoumik/programming_notes/README.md

 - Create a new file: `cat filename`

+- find absolute location of a file: `readlink -f file.txt`

 - Zip a folder with a name: `zip -r file_name.zip targer_folder_name/`

 - Open a folder in file explorer using Linux Terminal: `xdg-open folder`